brisberg/wiki.brisberg.dev/site/content/docs/hugo/themes.md

 - Integrated Search using [Fuse.js](https://fusejs.io/)
 - Light/Dark Theme toggle

 Search experience is better because it includes match previews.
-Search Index is pre-built and Hugo build time so is fast on the client.
+Search Index is pre-built at Hugo build time so is fast on the client.

 Light/Dark Theme toggle is gives better user control, and saves preference to Local Storage.